METREX Spring Conference

 Post-Manifesto Actions

-Following the launch of our Manifesto for Metropolitan Partnerships in November 2023 and the METREX conferences in Brussels and Bucharest in 2024, we now will finalise our European Metropolitan Agenda for both national and EU institutions to recognise:
+Following the launch of our Manifesto for Metropolitan Partnerships in November 2023 and the METREX conferences in Brussels and Bucharest in 2024, we are now working on our own Metropolitan Agenda to feed into the current process of the a New Agenda for Cities, for both national and EU institutions to recognise:

 1. Developing Approaches to Urgent Planning Issues; Enhancing our fundamental professional capabilities to tackle pressing spatial planning challenges.

-2. Organisational Adaptation; Becoming more agile, efficient, and accessible in our organisational structure.
+2. Organisational Adaptation; Becoming more agile, efficient, and accessible in our organisational structures, also by learning from each other’s solutions in that field.

 3. Forging a Metropolitan Future for Europe; Encouraging active participation in shaping a future-oriented metropolitan vision for Europe.